 - An exercise in remote fieldwork to connect the archival dossiers in the national collection of the 1953 Lijnbaan shopping centre designed by Van den Broek & Bakema, with the actual built space in Rotterdam.
 In addition, a comparison is made with a similar modernist shopping street in Johannesburg, South Africa.

 The prototypes have been developed together with PhD researchers Paula Strunden, Claudia Mainardi and Jhono Bennett, who are all participants in the EU sponsored project TACK: Communities of Tacit Knowledge in Architecture.
+The Virtual CIAM Museum is an initiative of Dirk van den Heuvel and the Jaap Bakema Study Centre.

 Exercises with digital media